richardhenyash/perkulater/README.md

 * **Products**
 * **Profiles**

 The project data schema was initially planned using [dbdiagram.io](https://dbdiagram.io/home).
-The schema model was regularly updated during the development process and is shown below.
+The data schema diagram was regularly updated during the development process and is shown below.
-Please note that the planned schema includes the table **Subscription** which was added for planning purposes. **Subscriptions** do not form part of the phase 1 development but may be implemented in a future development phase.
+Please note that the planned schema includes the model **Subscription** which was added for planning purposes. **Subscriptions** do not form part of the phase 1 development but may be implemented in a future development phase.

 <img src="media/wireframes/perkulater-data-model-planned.png" width="100%" style="margin: 10px;">